USABE

 Advocacy

 USABE strives to understand the shared experience(s) of URM students in SEAS and communicate both concerns and strategies for support for administration.
 Through feedback from our semesterly open forums and student surveys, we identify key issues for underrepresented students with the goal of improving their experiences as students in SEAS.
 We then share these student concerns with the Dean of Engineering, Associate Dean for DEI, and Director of ODEI as well as faculty through department-wide faculty meetings.
-For the 2023-2024 school year, USABE will be represented on the University Council and have the opportunity to advocate for student concerns at the University level.
-Below are some key issues USABE is focusing on:
+For the 2024-2025 school year, USABE will be represented on the University Council and have the opportunity to advocate for student concerns at the University level.
+These are some key issues USABE is focusing on:

-• Diverse Faculty Hiring: From our Student Surveys, underrepresented students tend to disagree more with the statement that there are faculty in SEAS that relate to their identity.
-As faculty role models are extremely important to underrepresented student success, USABE is advocating for more underrepresented student involvement in diverse faculty hiring evaluations.
+• From our Student Surveys, underrepresented students tend to disagree more with the statement that there are faculty in SEAS that relate to their identity.

-• Mid-semester Feedback: While there are currently exit surveys for all classes, students have advocated for more opportunities to provide feedback on professors, TAs, and course content throughout the semester.
-USABE is advocating to implement mid-semester feedback forms to ensure student input in the classroom is emphasized and used to create more equitable learning environments.
+• While there are currently exit surveys for all classes, students have advocated for more opportunities to provide feedback on professors, TAs, and course content throughout the semester.

 Student-Faculty Engagement